NicholasIzosimov/Portfolio/README.md

 Code for the portfolio app.
 Mainly using react for this web application.

+In order to run this code, git clone it into your IDE then run "npm i", once necessary packages are installed run the command "npm start"

 More about react:
 ________________
 Getting Started with Create React App